catppuccin/tmux/README.md

 #### Set the pane border style:

-set -g @catppuccin_pane_border_style "fg=blue" # Use a value compatible with the standard tmux 'pane-border-style'
+set -g @tomorrow_pane_border_style "fg=blue" # Use a value compatible with the standard tmux 'pane-border-style'

 #### Set the pane active border style:

-set -g @catppuccin_pane_active_border_style "fg=red" # Use a value compatible with the standard tmux 'pane-border-active-style'
+set -g @tomorrow_pane_active_border_style "fg=red" # Use a value compatible with the standard tmux 'pane-border-active-style'

 ### Status